steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/04_Customize_PG_naming_rules/README.md

 ### Preview

-Before saving a rule that will affect the way information is displayed to Dynatrace users, you would probably like to have a glance of the potential result.
+Before saving a rule that will affect the way information is displayed to Dynatrace users, you would probably like to have a glance at the potential result.

 This is possible!